pygnode/Battle-Royale/README.md

 AzerothCore Battle Royale
 ---------------------

-** PLEASE VIEW UPDATED README UNDER THE `Battle_Royale` DIRECTORY. **

-Battle Royale is a custom outdoor pvp experience for AzerothCore-Wotlk
+AzerothCore Battle Royale is a custom outdoor pvp experience for azerothCore-wotlk.

 Tons of Players can engage in a massive free for all where there is only one winner.